leeleelee3264/my-hugo-tech-blog/content/post/2022-01-12-git-multi-account.md

 +++
-title = "터미널에서 여러 개의 깃허브 계정 쓰는 방법" date = "2022-01-12" description = "This post in about how to use Github multiple account in terminal." tags = ["General"]
+title = "[General] Using multiple Github account in terminal" date = "2022-01-12" description = "This post in about how to use Github multiple account in terminal with SSH key, ssh config and ssh-keygen" tags = ["General"]
 +++